JaewookByun/epcis/README.md

 > Oliot epcis is an opensource web serivce implementing EPC Information Service (EPCIS) v1.2 specification.

 ### For Our Community* ###
-> Auto-ID Labs.
-KAIST is interested in knowing how Oliot EPCIS can be used for different application domains.
+> Auto-ID Labs, KAIST is interested in knowing how Oliot EPCIS can be used for different application domains.

 > Thus, if you are to use Oliot EPCIS and can disclose yourself, please send me (Jaewook Byun) your affiliation/organization information (e.g., logo, purpose of use, project name, etc.)